flipperdevices/flipperzero-firmware/README.md

 - Favorite Game by holding UP on Desktop [Thanks to gotnull](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/57)
 - Flashing the firmware using the blackmagic board with make blackmagic_load [From WeTox](https://github.com/wetox-team/flipperzero-firmware)
 - Hold Center to change flipper idle animation.
 [Thanks to Zycenios](https://github.com/flipperdevices/flipperzero-firmware/commit/111786ef40e50a40d2e510595672b569d9b97bba) With changes by RogueMaster.
+- Idle animations will show all animations regardless of level and butthurt [Thanks to MajiK]
 - Keeloq update from [Xorist](https://github.com/xorist/FlipperX)
 - Removing T5577 passwords via the cli command rfid clear_pass_t5577 using a dictionary attack [From WeTox](https://github.com/wetox-team/flipperzero-firmware)
 - Scan names will have timestamp instead of random name assigned [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/lib/toolbox/random_name.c)